Click any of the questions below to jump straight to the explanations and useful tips on Frequently Asked Questions about our Plant a Row program.

 Nope!
 If we can access your tree(s), and you are comfortable with it, you do not need to be home when we do the harvest.
 A Food for People lead volunteer will be present to supervise and harvest.
 We will always give you a call beforehand to let you know we are going to be harvesting your tree that day.

-Food for People distributes food through 14 different programs, including three programs for children, 3 programs for seniors age 60+ and homebound individuals, an on-site pantry, a network of 16 other pantries across Humboldt County, and our Mobile Produce Pantry that visits remote rural communities, to name a few.
+We distribute food through many of our 18 different programs, including 2 programs for children, 3 programs for seniors age 60+ and homebound individuals, an on-site pantry, a network of 16 other pantries across Humboldt County, and our Mobile Produce Pantry that visits remote rural communities, to name a few.
 Participating households tell us all the time how appreciative they are to have such high quality, locally grown, fresh fruits and vegetables, which they would otherwise be unable to afford to purchase.

 We appreciate you thinking of us, however due to the volume of fruit trees in the area we must be selective with trees that are registered.
 There is no guarantee your tree will be harvested due to one or all of the following reasons: